Here are answers to some of the most frequently asked questions we get about our property check services.

 Who can benefit from using All Cape Security Patrol’s Property Check services?

-This service is ideal for Cape Cod property owners that don’t need, or want to to signup for regularly scheduled contract home watch, but still want to get their property checked periodically at their discretion.
+- This service is ideal for Cape Cod property owners that don’t need, or want to to signup for regularly scheduled contract patrol or home watch services, but still want to get their property checked periodically at their discretion.

-Property Check services can also be used by owners of other expensive property like boats, equipment, RVs, etc.
+- Property Check services can also be used by owners of other expensive property like boats, heavy equipment, RVs, etc.

 What is the difference between a Standard Property Check and a Priority Response Property Check?

 Standard Property Checks are completed within 24 hours of ordering.
-Priority Response Property Checks are performed and reported as soon as possible for those times when you need an immediate response.
+Priority Response Property Checks are performed and reported as soon as possible for those times when you need an immediate or emergency response.

 In what Cape Cod towns is the property check and priority security patrol service available?